 Financial ramifications of an accepted low ball short sale offer

-Going back a few years ago it was not uncommon for many lenders to completely forgive a seller of their short fall.
-So for example if the seller was $50,000 short the lender would wipe out the debt and the seller would be free and clear.
+Going back a few years ago, it was not uncommon for many lenders to completely forgive a seller of their shortfall.
+So for example, if the seller were $50,000 short, the lender would wipe out the debt, and the seller would be free and clear.
 The game and the playing field has changed quite a bit in 2010.

-It is much more routine for a lender to require a seller to pay back a portion of their short fall in order to close the property.
+It is much more routine for a lender to require a seller to pay back a portion of their shortfall to close the property.
 An agreement to pay back a portion of the debt will become part of the approval letter.
 Typically the owner will be asked to sign a note where they agree to pay back a certain amount over “X” amount of time.

-The reason why this becomes important when dealing with a short sale investor is because if they do manage to get the lender to approve the short sale you will more than likely be on the hook for a larger portion of debt than if you held out for something closer to market value.
+The reason why this becomes important when dealing with a short sale investor is that if they do manage to get the lender to approve the short sale, you will more than likely be on the hook for a more significant portion of debt than if you held out for something closer to market value.

 Short sale investor/mortgage fraud

-Other measures have been put in place by the Treasury Department to prevent short sale fraud by requiring that the buyer and seller have no hidden relationship and banning a re-sale to take place in under 90 days.
+Other measures have been put in place by the Treasury Department to prevent short sale fraud by requiring that the buyer and seller have no hidden relationship and banning a re-sale from taking place in under 90 days.

 There is nothing wrong with an investor making money.
 Being in business and making a profit is what most people strive for.
-Non-disclosure is a completely different story!
-A Realtor however, does not get off the hook quite so easily if they have not performed their fiduciary duty to get their client the best terms and conditions in the sale.
+Non-disclosure is an entirely different story!
+A Realtor, however, does not get off the hook quite so easily if they have not performed their fiduciary duty to get their client the best terms and conditions in the sale.
 Realtors that get involved with these kinds of transactions walk a fine line with getting themselves into a situation where they are clearly not working in the best interest of their client.